2016 Republic of the Congo presidential election: Electoral system

 The President of the Republic of the Congo is elected using the two-round system.

-On 14 January 2016, a law was adopted creating a new electoral commission, the Independent National Election Commission (Commission nationale électorale indépendante, CNEI), replacing the National Commission for the Organisation of Elections (Commission nationale d’organisation des élections, CONEL).
+On 14 January 2016 a law was adopted creating a new electoral commission, the Independent National Election Commission (Commission nationale électorale indépendante, CNEI), replacing the National Commission for the Organisation of Elections (Commission nationale d’organisation des élections, CONEL).
 The law was the result of dialogue between government and opposition parties.
 The CNEI is composed of members of both government and opposition parties, as well as civil society, and unlike the CONEL it is set up to be independent and financially autonomous.

-Ballot papers have also changed in line with demands by the opposition, moving to a single ballot paper.
+Ballot papers also changed in line with demands by the opposition, moving to a single ballot paper.
 While parties were already entitled to have representatives at all polling stations, their agreement in certifying the vote count is now mandatory.
 These changes have been noted by the opposition, which has welcomed progress made.

 All adults over the age of 18 can vote and the CNEI's mission also includes voter registration.
 A campaign was launched to encourage more citizens to register to vote, beginning in January 2016 and ending on 15 February.

 A decree issued by the Minister of the Interior on 1 February 2016 scheduled the official campaign period to run from 4 March to midnight on 18 March 2016.
 The period for the submission of applications to stand as presidential candidates was set to run from 5 February to 20 February.
 Among the information and documentation required for the applications was a medical certificate, and prospective candidates were required to pay a deposit of 25,000,000 CFA francs, which could not be refunded.